16 Games With The Best Graphics for PS5

 Like Ghost of Tsushima, the developers did not need to do too much in terms of improving the graphics.
 Instead, they focused on adding content and performance upgrades.

 New content includes previously-PC-exclusive content, new rest points for the main character, and a deeper combat system.
 Performance upgrades also came in the form of a smoother 60fps framerate and DualSense controller support for adaptive triggers.

 Let’s talk briefly about the story.
-You play as Sam Porter Bridges, a “delivery boy” in a post-apocalyptic United States that has been overrun by shadow monsters.
+You play Sam Porter Bridges, a “delivery boy” in the post-apocalyptic United States that has been overrun by shadow monsters.
 It has become unsafe for people to go out, so you take on the task of delivering important packages from point A to point B to keep things ticking as much as possible under the circumstances.